MrNimbus777/C-Collections/README.md

 # C-Collections

-A small collection of generic data structures implemented in C using macros to generate type-specific structures and functions.
+A small collection of generic data structures implemented in C23 using macros to generate type-specific structures and functions.

 ---